-Facility Beta offers a solid value for longer stays: robust electrical pedestals, a full-service fuel dock, clean potable water, and a harbor-side row of conveniences.
+Facility Beta offers solid value for longer stays: robust electrical pedestals, a full-service fuel dock, clean potable water, and a harbour-side row of conveniences.
 It sits along a polite canal network with quick access to islands and a sheltered basin, a setup begun as a small family dock and grown into a dependable stop for mariners.
 This location is ideal for sunrises and easy maintenance before heading out on another leg of your voyage.

 Facility Gamma stands out with a unique vibe: cocoa-tinted sunsets, gentle currents, and a quay where locals gather, making the life afloat feel quirky yet practical.
 The docks provide secure berthing, well-lit paths, and quick reach to several island clusters via protected canals.

 Before you decide, map your reach to the nearest islands and canals, compare the commercial services offered, and consider how the illuminated nights and bike-friendly paths will affect your schedule.
-Your choice should offer a solid base for daily life on the water, a place where you can enjoy good food, friendly donations events, and a steady rhythm for cruising or staying aboard.
+Your choice should offer a solid base for daily life on the water, a place where you can enjoy good food, friendly charity events, and a steady rhythm for cruising or staying aboard.

-| metric | Harbor A | Harbor B |
+| metric | Harbour A | Harbour B |

 |---|---|---|